pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 unite the researchers of the world in such a way.

 <span class="newthought">I see here an opportunity to do something</span> that
-never has been done before, something that would improve the lives of everyone, and to do it for the right reasons.
+has never been done before---something that would improve the lives of everyone, and to do it for the right reasons.
 The Scholarly Commons will not only give more freedom to the professional researchers, but will open up opportunities for many more people to become involved in knowledge work, and make knowledge itself more free and abundant.

 <figure id="fig:jefferson" class="bq grab">
   <blockquote>